jankaszel/hyperwell-thesis/chapters/implementation.md

 [^webrtc]: <https://www.w3.org/TR/webrtc/>
 [^websocket]: <https://html.spec.whatwg.org/multipage/web-sockets.html>

-### Protocols
+### Protocols {#sec:thick:protocols}

 By utilizing a server that bridges WebSocket connections into the Hyperswarm network, `hyperswarm-proxy`[^hyperswarm-proxy], Web clients are able to join swarms in the Hyperswarm network and connect to other peers of a swarm.

 Use Protocol Buffers[^protocol-buffers] in order to develop a custom protocol that resembles HTTP, but facilitates parsing.
 It supported multiplexing of multiple request-response actions over the same connection within a swarm or, rather, a swarm connection to another peer.
 Furthermore, it supports subscriptions on particular resources, similar to HTTP long-polling.

-Emphasize the trade-off made here: In order to realize Hyperswarm compatibility, the resulting system didn't implement the Web Annotation protocol---in some way, it did, but not using HTTP---and made using an SDK in client applications mandatory.
+_TODO:_ Emphasize the trade-off made here: In order to realize Hyperswarm compatibility, the resulting system didn't implement the Web Annotation protocol---in some way, it did, but not using HTTP---and made using an SDK in client applications mandatory.

 [^hyperswarm-proxy]: <https://github.com/RangerMauve/hyperswarm-proxy>
 [^protocol-buffers]: <https://developers.google.com/protocol-buffers/>

-### Resource Discovery
+### Resource Discovery {#sec:thick:discovery}

-### Client SDK
+### Client SDK {#sec:thick:sdk}

 The above mentioned protocols resulted in a quite elaborate assembly: By equipping the HTTP-like functionality of request and response messages with per-request identifiers and subscription capabilities, simulating a distributed Web Annotation system via the distributed Hyperswarm network became achievable.
 One major drawback emerged immediately, though: By not using HTTP as a transfer protocol, communication capabilities for interfacing with the Hyperswarm network via the WebSocket protocol had to be provided with additional software.
 Consequently, a client SDK should provide these missing components for abstracting communication.

-> Have a figure with a brief overview of how the SDK interacted with both the gateway and the client software.
+_TODO:_ Have a figure with a brief overview of how the SDK interacted with both the gateway and the client software.

-### Architectural Issues
+### Architectural Issues {#sec:thick:issues}

 This approach bears fundamental issues: